goatshriek/stumpless/docs/development.md

 afraid to ask for help on the project [Gitter](https://gitter.im/stumpless/community) if you get stuck.

+If your function is public facing, be sure to use the `STUMPLESS_PUBLIC_FUNCTION` macro before its declaration to ensure that it is included in the resulting library.
+If you forget to do this, you'll see errors about undefined references when trying to use the library, for example during tests.

-In order to support being built as a DLL, stumpless has a `.def` file at `src/windows/stumpless.def`.
+In order to support being built as a DLL, stumpless has a `.def` file at `src/windows/stumpless.def` in addition to the public function macro.
 If you are adding a new public function to stumpless, you will need to make sure to add it to the `.def` file so that the DLL will include it.
 Failing to do so will result in tests failing on Windows builds with a note that your new function is not defined.
 The Windows CI builds typically catch this issue.

 Stumpless uses a custom tool to make sure that all required headers are included in a source file without any extras.
 The tool is called `check_headers` and is